UniversalAptronym/Hearth-Box/Troubleshooting/Nextcloud_Troubleshooting.md

 Please contact the server administrator if this error reappears multiple times, please include the technical details below in your report.
 More details can be found in the server log.` Nextcloud may needed to be restarted manually.

+### __Can't Delete Or Change Files__

+Something funky may have happened with file ownership.

+Use `cd` to get to the file above your "data" folder inside of Nextcloud and use `sudo chown www-data data` to give ownership to "www-data", the Nextcloud ownership account.